dehezhang2/Notes/3402/CS3402_Database_System.md

     HAVING COUNT(*)>2
     ```

-    * `WHERE` limit the tuples to which functions applies)(correspond to WORKS_ON), `HAVING` serves to choose groups
+    * `WHERE` limit the tuples to which functions applies (correspond to WORKS_ON), `HAVING` serves to choose groups

-  * Example 2: For each department that has more than five employees,
-    retrieve the department number and the number of its employees who are marking more than $40,000.
+  * Example 2: For **each department that has more than five employees**(前置条件), retrieve the department number and the number of its employees who are marking more than $40,000.

     ```sql
     SELECT Dname, COUNT(*)